Absurdist fiction: Characteristics

 A great deal of absurdist fiction may be humorous or irrational in nature.
 The absurdist humor is described as a manner of comedy that relies on non-sequiturs, violation of causality, and unpredictable juxtapositions.
 However, the hallmark of the genre is neither comedy nor nonsense, but rather, the study of human behavior under circumstances (whether realistic or fantastical) that appear to be purposeless and philosophically absurd.
 Absurdist fiction posits little judgment about characters or their actions; that task is left to the reader.
 Also, the "moral" of the story is generally not explicit, and the themes or characters' realizations — if any — are often ambiguous in nature.
+A story has the essence of presenting logic followed rigorously to an illogical end.

 Additionally, unlike many other forms of fiction, absurdist works will not necessarily have a traditional plot structure (i.e., rising action, climax, falling action, etc.).
 The conventional elements of fiction such as plot, characterization, and development tend to be absent.
 Some scholars explain that this fiction entails a "going away from" a norm.
 There is also the case of the questioning of the validity of human reason, from which perceptions of the natural laws arise.

 The absurdist fiction also does not seek to appeal to the so-called collective unconscious as it is fiercely individualistic and almost exclusively focuses on exploring an individual's or a being's subjective feelings of its existence.